 How About A Meal With These Stars?

 This edition of “Dinner And A Movie” travels to Paris to dine with Jack Nicholson, Diane Keaton and Keanu Reeves.
-Well, they weren’t there when I was, but I ate in the same restaurant!
+Well, they weren’t there when I was, but I ate in the same restaurant – and I sampled two of their most iconic dishes!

-The iconic French restaurant Le Grand Colbert has a pivotal role in the romantic comedy “Something’s gotta Give” – as the restaurant proudly lets you know as you arrive.
+The legendary French restaurant Le Grand Colbert has a pivotal role in the romantic comedy “Something’s Gotta Give” – as the restaurant proudly lets you know as you arrive.

 The restaurant is located at the corner of one of Paris’ elegant old covered passageways, Le Grand Colbert is a traditional French brasserie dating back to 1900.